 - How can I create Google image ads?

-Read on to learn more, and then consider partnering with WebFX — the digital marketing agency with over 785 client testimonials — to get more help optimizing your paid ad campaigns.
+Read on to learn more, and then consider partnering with WebFX — the digital marketing agency with over 1020 client testimonials — to get more help optimizing your paid ad campaigns.
 Just call us at 888-601-5359 or contact us online to get started!
-WebFX campaigns have earned more than 12,936,451 ecommerce transactions in the last 5 years.
+WebFX campaigns have delivered more than 12,936,451 ecommerce transactions in the last 5 years

 What are Google image ads?

 As you might expect from the name, Google image ads are advertisements you can run through Google Ads that incorporate images.